gorgmart050/p16-cdk6-redesign/README.md

-# p16-CDK6 Computational Interaction Redesign Pipeline

-This repository contains an automated screening and structural biology pipeline designed to optimize a p16INK4a-mimetic peptide targeting the oncogenic CDK6 interface.
+p16-CDK6 Computational Interaction Redesign Pipeline This repository contains an automated screening and structural biology pipeline designed to optimize a p16INK4a-mimetic peptide targeting the oncogenic CDK6 interface.

 As an Embedded Systems student, I engineered this workflow to apply pipeline automation, large-scale screening architectures, and data-driven filtering to structural bioinformatics problems.

----

-## 🛠 Repository Architecture
+🛠 Repository Architecture
 The repository is split into two logical domains:

-1. **The Pipeline (`/data` & `/scripts`):** A fully operational, executable environment.
+The Pipeline (/data & /scripts): A fully operational, executable environment.
 Anyone downloading this repository can run the scripts sequentially using the provided input baseline data to reproduce the workflow.

-2. **The Showcase (`/results`):** Contains the pre-calculated structural files, sequences, and analytics of my successful "Champion" candidate from the p16-CDK6 optimization run.
+The Showcase (/results): Contains the pre-calculated structural files, sequences, and analytics of my successful "Champion" candidate from the p16-CDK6 optimization run.

-Ctext
+Plaintext
 ├── data/                      # Base input structures for the execution run │   ├── p16_backbone.pdb       # Mutational template structure
 │   ├── cdk6_receptor.pdb      # Target receptor for docking